6 Ways to Get Ahead with Rising Housing Market Prices

 A Real Estate Investment Trust is sort of like a mutual fund, only you get to participate in a portfolio of properties instead of stocks.
 REITs, like Fundrise, allow you to participate with as little as $500.
 Others have minimum investment thresholds that are more often than not just as expensive as purchasing a property for yourself.

-You might even consider reaching out to your network to see if any real estate developers or entrepreneurs that are flipping homes and looking for silent partners.
+You might even consider reaching out to your network to see if any real estate developers or entrepreneurs are flipping homes and looking for silent partners.
 This can be a great way to get a fractional share of a real estate investment instead of going all in.

 Keep in mind that you will want this type of arrangement to have some sort of legal structure to protect your interests.
 This type of legal structure will most likely put you into the role of a limited partner—meaning, you provide the money, but the developer makes all the decisions.
 If this type of arrangement leaves you feeling too out of control, then you might want to look into ways to flip homes yourself.

 Real estate funding doesn’t just have to come from a traditional mortgage lender.
 Join the Anderson Advisor’s Funding Community today to gain access to a wide range of alternate funding options.